bigeasy/cadence/README.md

 })
 ```

-### Each Loop Additional Arguments
+### For Each Loop Additional Arguments

-You can pass arguments to the each loop **cadence** by passing them in after the
+You can pass arguments to the for each loop **cadence** by passing them in after
-each loop array.
+the each loop array.

 The arguments after the array argument are the arguments passed to the loop
 starter on the first iteration.